 Understanding: What does the audience already know about the topic?

-Demographics: What’s the typical age, gender, education level of people in the audience group?
+Demographics: What’s the typical age, gender, and education level of people in the audience group?

-Environment: Where are people finding, absorbing the content?
+Environment: Where are people finding, and absorbing the content?

 Needs: What audience needs can be met by the content?